gavinkendall/autoscreen/readme.txt

 matches with the title of the active window.

 -applicationFocus="x"
-Sets the name of the application (or process) which will be brought to the foreground during a screen capture session.
+Sets the process name of the application which will be brought to the foreground during a screen capture session.

+-applicationFocusDelayBefore=x
+The delay, in milliseconds, to wait before the chosen application is force focused.

+-applicationFocusDelayAfter=x
+The delay, in milliseconds, to wait after the chosen application is force focused.

 -config="filepath"
 Sets up various paths of the application's folders and files using a specified configuration file.